 These pots come in many sizes and are usually highly decorated.
-Here is what they look… The nice thing about this one is that you can serve right from the bottom and the heat retained will keep your food warm for quite a while.
+Here, just above is a picture of what they look like.
+The nice thing about this one is that you can serve right from the bottom and the heat retained will keep your food warm for quite a while.

 Black Clay La Chamba

 Black Clay La Chamba comes from Columbia deep in the jungle on the shores of the Magdelena River.
 The clay is harvested from the banks of the river, dried and ground to a fine powder.
 It is then filtered of debris like sticks fine stones.
 From this stage, it made into a fine clay by adding water and kneading it as you would bread.
 A bowl maker takes a piece of clay and makes a cylinder round shaped disk.
 This is then put on a mold, fitted and trimmed.
 Once it has dried it goes to the handle maker.

 The lid, if there is one, is done in the same manner as the bowl and then the lid knob is put on.
 Once all parts are dry the lid and bowl are sanded with quarters stones until they shine and squeak when fingers are pulled across.

 Next, a red clay glaze is applied and allowed to dry, and then the pots are fired.
 Once cooled they are back to the black they started as.
 These pots are only glazed.

 Where do I find a clay cooking pot?